goodtune/firelocs/slides/README.md

 Slides are build using pandoc (https://pandoc.org).
 Install pandoc with your regular package manager.

-Build slides with:
+Build slides (from the directory containing this README) with:
-`pandoc -t s5 --self-contained -o output/ncss_2020.html ncss_2020.md`
+`pandoc -t s5 --self-contained -o ../docs/index.html ncss_2020.md`

 _(see the pandoc manpage for other slide formats e.g. slidy, dzslides, revealjs)_